-Tip 2: Make sure all doors and windows are locked and fastened.
+Tip 2: Make sure all doors and windows are locked and fastened, if you need secure windows or glass doors, just visit Expert Sash Windows.
 Doors should have deadbolt locks and secure sliding glass doors with a metal rod or piece of wood placed in the track to prevent an intruder from forcing the door open.

 Tip 3: The more it looks like you’re home the better.
 Use timers on lights, radios, and televisions to give the impression that you are home following your regular routine.
 Leaving lights on ALL the time is a give-away that no one is home.